top of page

 Does menopause automatically cause osteoporosis?

-No. While menopause increases the risk of bone loss due to declining estrogen, many women maintain healthy bones with proper nutrition, strength training, and preventative care.
+No - and this is important.
+Menopause increases the risk of bone loss because of declining estrogen, but it doesn't mean osteoporosis is your destiny.
+Plenty of women maintain strong, healthy bones through menopause and beyond with the right nutrition, strength training, and preventative care.

 What is the best exercise for menopause bone health?